kode2go/django/README.md

 # Welcome to Django 2 Go!

-Read the wiki: https://github.com/bbdev18/Django_2_Go/wiki for more details about the code.
+Read the wiki: https://github.com/kode2go/django/wiki for more details about getting started.